scusi/local-log4j-vuln-scanner/README.md

 Use the `--exclude` flag to exclude subdirectories from being scanned.
 Can be used multiple times.

 The `--scan-network` flag tells the scanner to search network filesystems (disabled by default).
 This has not been implemented for Windows.

+The `--uniqlogname` flag tells the scanner to generate a host uniq log file name in the format `$IP-$HOSTNAME_log4j-scanner.log`
+This option includes `--log`
+`$IP` will be the local IP address, non loopback.
+`$HOSTNAME` will be the configured hostname.

 If class files indicating one of the vulnerabilities are found, messages like the following are printed to standard output: